 The means of transport are numerous, varied, and safe.
 Bus, metro, tram: Tourists and travellers will be spoiled for choice!

-Prices: Single ticket with correspondences: PLN 4.40.
+Fares: Single ticket with transfers, PLN 7, PLN 4.40 without transfer.
 Tickets valid for 24 hours cost PLN 15.
-Weekend tickets, valid from Friday at 7:00 p.m. to Monday at 8:00 a.m.: PLN 24.
+Weekend tickets, valid from Friday, 7:00 p.m. to Monday, 8:00 a.m.: PLN 24.
 Children under 7 and adults over 70 travel free.
 Students can receive a 50% discount upon presentation of ID.

 The Warsaw Metro has a north-south line, connecting the Bielany district to that of Ursynow.
 It runs every 8 minutes from 5:00 a.m. to 12:15 a.m., and every 5 minutes during peak hours.
 A second line connects the Rondo Daszyńskiego station in centre-west to the Dworzec Wileński station in the centre-east.
 The agglomeration of Warsaw is divided into two zones: Zone 1 (downtown), and zone 2 (suburban).
 The price of a ticket is PLN 4.40 for zone 1 and PLN 7 for zones 1 and 2.

 Several taxi stands are available in the city centre.
-Fares begin at 8 PLN.
+Fares begin at PLN 8.
 The price per kilometre is displayed inside the taxi: it varies according to the covered area (city or suburbs), day and night, holidays and weekends.
-Allow about 3 PLN per kilometre for a day fare in the city centre, 4.50 PLN per kilometre at night, on weekends and holidays, 6 PLN per kilometre for suburban travel during the day and 9 PLN per kilometre in the suburbs weekends, holidays, and at night.
+Allow about PLN 2.50 per kilometre for a day fare in the city centre, PLN 4.50 per kilometre at night, on weekends and holidays, PLN 6 per kilometre for suburban travel during the day and PLN 9 per kilometre in the suburbs weekends, holidays, and at night.
 Beware of “independent” taxicabs (they show no telephone number nor company logo): their pricing is usually far higher than most official competiton.

 Veturilo, the bicycle-rental network, was inaugurated in 2012.
 It has 160 stations in many parts of the city, for a total of 2,500 bikes.
 Several cycling trails run through the city, especially along the left bank of the Vistula, which offers a very nice promenade.